joshuaPurushothaman/messing-around-wpilib/README.md

 shootertesting - TimedRobot.
 Code for Spitfire (2020-2021 Infinite Recharge robot) shooter subsystem testing.

+TalonFXDiffDrive - CommandBased, differential drive code for Falcon500/TalonFXs!
+Check it out if you plan on using a Falcon based drivetrain!

 talontest - TimedRobot, some more old TalonFX testing code.

 trajectory business in here: